2 Markov Decision Processes

 latex(find_optimal_policy, id_to_latex={"policy": r"\pi"}, trim_prefixes={"mdp"})

-Note that this algorithm is identical to the policy evaluation algorithm (Figure 1.8), but instead of averaging over the actions chosen by a policy, we instead take a maximum over the action-values.
+Note that this algorithm is identical to the policy evaluation algorithm (fig. 2.8), but instead of averaging over the actions chosen by a policy, we instead take a maximum over the action-values.
 We’ll see this relationship between policy evaluation and optimal policy computation show up again in the infinite-horizon setting.

 Code